React API Call

 Additionally, the ArticleList should pass each article as a prop to the Article component for rendering each article.

-Typically, React only allows us to pass props from parent components to the child components, not the other way around.
+Typically, React allows us to pass props from parent components to the child components, not from the child component to the parent component or between sibling components.

-To overcome this limitation, you can pass a function from the App component to the SearchBar component as a prop.
+To overcome this limitation, we can pass a callback function from the App component to the SearchBar component as a prop.

-When the user submits the form, we can call the function to update the articles state of the App component.
+When the user submits the search form, we can call the callback function onSearch to update the articles state of the App component:

 react api call - states & props design